cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 import { IndexedTx, SigningStargateClient, StargateClient } from "@cosmjs/stargate"
 ```

-Let's have a look at its declaration by right-clicking on the `SigningStargateClient` in your imports and choosing <kbd>Go to Definition</kbd>.
+Look at its declaration by right-clicking on the `SigningStargateClient` in your imports and choosing <kbd>Go to Definition</kbd>.

-As you can see, when you instantiate `SigningStargateClient` by using the [`connectWithSigner`](https://github.com/cosmos/cosmjs/blob/0f0c9d8/packages/stargate/src/signingstargateclient.ts#L156) method, you need to pass it a [**signer**](https://github.com/cosmos/cosmjs/blob/0f0c9d8/packages/stargate/src/signingstargateclient.ts#L158).
-In this case, we'll be using the [`OfflineDirectSigner`](https://github.com/cosmos/cosmjs/blob/0f0c9d8/packages/proto-signing/src/signer.ts#L21-L24) interface.
+When you instantiate `SigningStargateClient` by using the [`connectWithSigner`](https://github.com/cosmos/cosmjs/blob/0f0c9d8/packages/stargate/src/signingstargateclient.ts#L156) method, you need to pass it a [**signer**](https://github.com/cosmos/cosmjs/blob/0f0c9d8/packages/stargate/src/signingstargateclient.ts#L158).
+In this case, use the [`OfflineDirectSigner`](https://github.com/cosmos/cosmjs/blob/0f0c9d8/packages/proto-signing/src/signer.ts#L21-L24) interface.

 <HighlightBox type="info">

 The recommended way to encode messages is by using `OfflineDirectSigner`, which uses Protobuf.
 However, hardware wallets such as Ledger do not support this and still require the legacy Amino encoder.
-If your app requires Amino support, you'll have to use the `OfflineAminoSigner`.
+If your app requires Amino support, you have to use the `OfflineAminoSigner`.

-You can read more about encoding [here](https://docs.cosmos.network/master/core/encoding.html).
+Read more about encoding [here](https://docs.cosmos.network/master/core/encoding.html).

 </HighlightBox>

-The signer will need access to Alice's **private key**, and there are several ways to accomplish this.
-In this example, you will use Alice's saved **mnemonic**.
-To load the mnemonic as text in your code you will need this import:
+The signer needs access to Alice's **private key**, and there are several ways to accomplish this.
+In this example, use Alice's saved **mnemonic**.
+To load the mnemonic as text in your code you need this import:

 ```typescript [https://github.com/b9lab/cosmjs-sandbox/blob/4168b97/experiment.ts#L1]
 import { readFile } from "fs/promises"